I’d bet money your story lacks emotional conflict

 Romance: the act of falling in love.
 Happily ever after (or happily for now) is the end result, not a destination along the way.
 When they’re in love, the story is over.
 Romance is about the attraction, the uncertainty, the questioning, the resistance and final surrender.
 In other words, your characters need to experience emotions beyond “oooh, I’m so lucky.”

 If what keeps them apart can be solved in a single conversation, then the element is trouble as opposed to conflict.
+Ditto if the problem stems from someone else in your relationship.
 Boss makes you work late every night and you can’t quit because you need the money?
 That’s trouble.
 Daddy doesn’t like you and wants to shut you out of his daughter’s life?
 That’s trouble.
 Mom is in hospice and your sister won’t help?
 Yep, trouble.
 And the big one: your ex returns to slap a custody suit against you/wreck your apartment/spread lies about you to the new BF?
 Big trouble, but still just trouble.

 I edit manuscripts to help authors find that often elusive emotional conflict.
 You know you’ve found it when the events in the book — the trouble — put pressure right on that conflict and make it hurt.
 Working through that pain is what bonds characters and creates a romance rather than an infatuation that quickly wears thin.